 Here are some scissor-cutting practices you can use to help your child prepare for and develop building blocks to scissors skills within the home:

 1. Tearing Paper

-- For scissor cutting practice, you can introduce this activity with an easy manipulative such as tissue paper and move on to more challenging pieces like cardboard to increase the strength demand as your child progresses.
+- For scissor-cutting practice, you can introduce this activity with an easy manipulative such as tissue paper and move on to more challenging pieces like cardboard to increase the strong demand as your child progresses.

 2. Puppet Shows with Mitten or Sock Puppets